buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. note::

-   The copied file will have the same permissions on the master as on the slave, look at the ``mode=`` parameter to set it differently.
+   The copied file will have the same permissions on the master as on the worker, look at the ``mode=`` parameter to set it differently.

-To move a file from the master to the slave, use the :bb:step:`FileDownload` command.
+To move a file from the master to the worker, use the :bb:step:`FileDownload` command.
 For example, let's assume that some step requires a configuration file that, for whatever reason, could not be recorded in the source code repository or generated on the worker side::

     from buildbot.plugins import steps